The Farmer Who Went Full Commander Mode — Modern Paraphrase | nocap.bible

-The Farmer Who Went Full Commander Mode
+The Farmer Who Went Full Commander Mode.

-4 min read
+5 min read

 📢 Chapter 11 — The Farmer Who Went Full Commander Mode 👑

-had been anointed as Israel's first king, but he was still out here farming like nothing happened.
+had been as first king, but he was still out here farming like nothing happened.
 No palace, no crown, no royal entourage — just a dude walking behind his oxen.
 But all of that was about to change in the most dramatic way possible.

 Because a crisis was about to hit that would force Saul to step up or step aside — and the had plans for option one.